TRISCO61/patricia-Amoah/background.md

-THE IMPACT OF CLIMATE CHANGE ON FARMING IN NOVA SCOTIA Introduction
+# THE IMPACT OF CLIMATE CHANGE ON FARMING IN NOVA SCOTIA
+*A Decision Intelligence Anakysis of the Impact of Climate Change on Farming in Nova Scotia*

+## Introduction
 Climate change is reshaping agricultural systems across the globe, and Nova Scotia is no exception.
 As a province with a diverse agricultural landscape—from fruit orchards in the Annapolis Valley to dairy and mixed farming operations—Nova Scotia’s farming communities are already feeling the effects of rising temperatures, shifting precipitation patterns, and increasingly unpredictable weather events.
 These shifts are not only threatening crop productivity but are also adding financial and operational strain to farmers.

-Problem Context
+## Problem Context
 Nova Scotia’s agriculture is increasingly affected by changing climate patterns, including earlier springs, prolonged droughts, and unpredictable rainfall.
 As a coastal province, it also faces unique risks like sea level rise and saltwater intrusion.
 These shifts are disrupting traditional farming practices and threatening the sustainability of rural communities that rely heavily on agriculture for their livelihoods and food security.

-Some Challenges
+### Some Challenges
 Farming in Nova Scotia faces a growing list of climate-related challenges:
-Extreme weather (e.g., droughts, floods, hurricanes) is becoming more frequent and damaging.
+* Extreme weather (e.g., droughts, floods, hurricanes) is becoming more frequent and damaging.

-Soil health and fertility are at risk due to erosion, saltwater intrusion (in coastal zones), and nutrient leaching from heavy rainfall.
+* Soil health and fertility are at risk due to erosion, saltwater intrusion (in coastal zones), and nutrient leaching from heavy rainfall.

-Water management is becoming more complex, with prolonged dry spells followed by intense storms.
+* Water management is becoming more complex, with prolonged dry spells followed by intense storms.

-Pest and disease pressures are increasing due to warmer and longer growing seasons.
+* Pest and disease pressures are increasing due to warmer and longer growing seasons.

-Economic uncertainty due to crop loss, reduced yields, and fluctuating market prices has placed additional stress on farmers.
+* Economic uncertainty due to crop loss, reduced yields, and fluctuating market prices has placed additional stress on farmers.

 These realities highlight the urgent need for adaptive strategies, sustainable practices, and informed policy responses.